 - Crop Walk Hunger Relief – We are one of the leading participants in Pittsburgh’s East End in the annual fundraising walk sponsored by Church World Services.

-- Advent offerings – During Sundays in Advent, Waverly invites leaders of local charities to speak about their programs, and church members and the mission committee support them with a special offering to support them.
+- Advent offerings – During Sundays in Advent, Waverly invites leaders of local organizations to speak about their programs, and church members and the mission committee support them with a special offering.